How to Build a Wooden Kids' DIY Swing Set

 Attach Exterior Lag Eye Screws to Swing Seat

-Use measuring tape and pencil to measure and mark placement of exterior lag eye screws along swing seats.
+Use measuring tape and a pencil to measure and mark placement of exterior lag eye screws along swing seats.
 The lag eye screws should be inset one inch from the left and right edges of the swing seat, centered between the front and back edges (Image 1).
-Use drill bit to create a hole (Image 2).
+Use a drill bit to create a hole (Image 2).
 Next, secure the lag eye screws through the hole with bolts and fender washers (Image 3).

 Install Screw Swing Hardware to Crossbeam

-Sand Then Paint
+Sand, Then Paint

-Prepare all wood surfaces for paint or stain by smoothing down rough areas with orbital sander (Image 1).
+Prepare all wood surfaces for paint or stain by smoothing down rough areas with an orbital sander (Image 1).
 Tape off screw swing hardware with painter's tape or remove it completely to avoid paint coverage.
 Using roller handle and roller sleeve, paint all wooden surfaces with two even coats of exterior paint (Image 2).
 For extra detail, consider taping a pattern to the swing seats using painter's tape, first removing the exterior lag eye screws, then covering with exterior paint (Image 3).
-Once dry, remove painter's tape and re-attach lag eye screws (Image 4).
+Once dry, remove the painter's tape and re-attach lag eye screws (Image 4).

 Attach Nylon Rope to Swings